3 HAND STEPHEN

 is available as a physical vinyl album

-and a downloadable digital album and follow Stephen on Bandcamp
+and a downloadable digital album follow Stephen on Bandcamp listen to the album on Spotify

 above: Ally the Cat features Stephen on voice and cigar box guitar above: Stephen honors Fred the pug using his 1 String Thing instrument.